-Overall, it clearly demonstrated a child focused service was being provided in this designated centre.
-Children were supported to have pleasant positive experiences regularly in an environment that strived to provide safety and comfort taking into account their unique abilities and assessed needs.
+It was clearly demonstrated that a person-centred service was being provided in this designated centre.
+Residents were supported to have pleasant positive experiences taking into account their unique abilities and assessed needs.

-It was also demonstrated where restrictive practices were utilised in the centre they were in place to manage an identified personal risk or assessed need for residents with a number of proactive strategies, such as sensory and communication systems, reducing the necessity for restrictions to be implemented in the first instance.
+It was also demonstrated where restrictive practices were utilised in the centre they were in place to manage an identified personal risk or assessed need for residents with a number of proactive strategies, such as sensory and behaviour support strategies, reducing the necessity for restrictions to be implemented in the first instance.